install the latest release (Linux x86-64)

 A systemd watchdog restarts dead or stalled agents.
 Alerts fire only after repeated failures.

-Agents pick up tasks and report in a channel you already watch.
+Discord, Slack, or GitHub Issues — agents pick up tasks where you already work.
 Swap backends with one config knob.

 Runs on any Linux host